1991-glitch/alx-system_engineering-devops/0x02-shell_redirections/README.md

-create a file named exactly best school
+writes a files content into another file